MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/2-quantum-hardware-overview.md

   not unique, but a quantum computer should be able to reliably perform all the operations of the chosen universal set.
-- **Reliable measurements:** to obtain the results of quantum computations we need to measure of each qubit with high precision.
+- **Reliable measurements:** to obtain the results of quantum computations we need to measure each qubit with high precision.
 Note that the measurement affects the state of the register.
 It's often performed only at the end of the computation.